SchweizerischeBundesbahnen/journey-service/business/UseCases.md

 * StopPlace data-pools (validity periods of operation)

 Remark:
 * For most users this service will not be relevant.
-J-S will navigate in the current pool automatically or throw errors if your queries do not match the current period.
+J-S will navigate in the current pool automatically or throw errors if your queries do not match the available periods.

 #### Situations APIs
-Allows search for active HIM-Messages about disruptions, construction sites, events,..
+Allows search for active Messages (in a Siri context) about disruptions, construction sites, events,..

 Be aware:
 * PTSituation objects are also related to concrete journeys are returned by ServiceJourney::situation.